 You can access the configuration page of your project by clicking the gear icon next to the project name.

-This is useful if you want to reuse some code components accross multiple projects and manage those components as dependencies of your project.
+This is useful if you want to reuse some code components across multiple projects and manage those components as dependencies of your project.

 Users screen allows you to manage users access on your project.